Raising Kids on a Ranch

 So what’s it like to grow up on a big outfit where your “yard” stretches endlessly to the horizon in every direction, and you see way more horses and cattle than people?
 The Neubert family can shed a little light on that.

-“I was too short to saddle them,” Jim says, “but I would get a bucket and get them saddled up, lunge them both ways and get them up to the fence and get on them.
+- Starting young, problem solving is a daily routine and expectation.
+“I was too short to saddle (the colts),” Jim says, “but I would get a bucket and get them saddled up, longe them both ways and get them up to the fence and get on them.
 Trot them around both ways, get my rope down, I had a piece of plastic I could pack around.
 I put 10 rides on all of them.
-I probably wouldn’t have done it, but it was just kind of rainy and miserable, so we were killing time.
 I was pretty little.
 Rode them all with my pony saddle and pony bridle.”

 Tom Moates is a freelance writer from Floyd, Virginia.
 Visit www.tommoates.com to learn more about his books.